How Much Does a Honeymoon Cost Right Now? See the National Average

 Average Honeymoon Cost

-Based on an internal study of nearly 10,000 couples who got married in 2023, the average honeymoon cost is $5,700.
-This is in addition to the average cost of a wedding, which is $35,000.
-Honeymoons remain one of the most popular wedding-related events, with 72% of couples planning one in 2023.
-Sixty percent left for their trip within two days of the reception, and on average, couples spend 8 days on their honeymoon—27% of all honeymoons lasted more than a week.* However, minimoons continue to be a popular vacation alternative.
-Last year, 27% of couples planned a shortened trip either in lieu of (13%) or prior to a traditional honeymoon (14%).
-As you'd expect, the average cost of the mini-moon is less at $2,800.*
+Based on an internal study of nearly 17,000 couples who got married in 2024, the average honeymoon cost is $5,300.
+This is in addition to the average cost of a wedding, which is $33,000.
+Honeymoons remain one of the most popular wedding-related events, with 69% of couples planning one in 2024.
+Forty-one percent left for their trip within two days of the reception, and on average, couples spend about seven days on their honeymoon—but we also found that 28% of all honeymoons lasted between one and two weeks.* Minimoons continue to be a popular vacation option too.
+Last year, a little over 2 in 5 couples planned a shortened trip either in lieu of (24%) or in addition to (17%) a traditional honeymoon.*

 Honeymoon Budget Breakdown and Spreadsheet

 If you're planning a honeymoon budget, you're probably wondering how much to spend on the various components of your trip.
-We crunched the numbers based on our 2022 Honeymoon Study* to come up with an estimated honeymoon cost breakdown.
-Use this as a starting point to build your budget and customize it for your priorities with our honeymoon budget spreadsheet.
+We crunched the numbers based on our 2024 Honeymoon Study* to come up with an estimated honeymoon cost breakdown.
+Use this as a starting point and customize it for your priorities with our honeymoon budget spreadsheet:

 Bonus: Check out The Knot's free honeymoon budget planner and checklists spreadsheet to easily plan, print and share your budget.
 Copy the Google Sheets or download in Excel format by clicking the buttons below.